 2012-13: Gavrus began the year playing in the domestic men’s league in his native Belarus before returning to the Owen Sound Attack in January and finishing the year in the OHL.
 He also represented Belarus in the 2013 IIHF World Championship and World Junior Division 1 Group A Championship tournaments.
-He scored 5 goals with 7 assists and was +10 in 15 games for Neman Grodno and in two games with the club’s second team he was +1 with 3 assists.
-Gavrus scored 8 goals with 6 assists in 21 regular season games for Owen Sound and was -1 with 11 penalty minutes.
+He scored 5 goals with 7 assists and was plus-10 in 15 games for Neman Grodno and in two games with the club’s second team he was plus-1 with 3 assists.
+Gavrus scored 8 goals with 6 assists in 21 regular season games for Owen Sound and was minus-1 with 11 penalty minutes.
 The Attack finished second to OHL champion London in the Midwest Division and reached the second round in the playoffs.
-Gavrus scored 3 goals with 5 assists and was -2 with 2 penalty minuets in 12 playoff games.
-He played three games for Belarus’ men’s team, which finished 14th at the WC, and was -1 with no points nor penalty minutes.
-Gavrus was the team captain and leading scorer for the Belarus U20 team – scoring 5 goals with 5 assists and finishing +7 in five games.
+Gavrus scored 3 goals with 5 assists and was minus-2 with 2 penalty minuets in 12 playoff games.
+He played three games for Belarus’ men’s team, which finished 14th at the WC, and was minus-1 with no points nor penalty minutes.
+Gavrus was the team captain and leading scorer for the Belarus U20 team – scoring 5 goals with 5 assists and finishing plus-7 in five games.

-Dynamic, highly-skilled, and blisteringly fast are just some of the words that best describe what Gavrus brings to the table.
+Gavrus is a dynamic, highly-skilled, and blisteringly fast forward.
 He's the type of player that can make elite plays with the puck at top-speed and lift fans out of their seats.
 He's shifty and elusive and shows great puck possession ability while in the offensive end.
 The biggest problem for Gavrus is his propensity to get hurt.
 He plays the game with a lot of jam, fearlessness and energy, which unfortunately lends to putting himself into situations that can compromise his health.
 The catch is, if he doesn't play that way he's not as effective a player.